 - Unpermitted equipment requiring air quality permits (See Air Quality Regulations)

-To file an air quality complaint about harmful levels of smoke, odor, dust, or other potential outdoor air quality violation, call (202) 724-7650.
+To file an air quality complaint about harmful levels of smoke, odor, dust, or other potential outdoor air quality violation, submit a Service Request through DC311 and select the Service Request type DOEE – General Air Quality Concerns (Dust, Visible Emissions, Odor, Asbestos).

 When we observe air quality violations during inspections or investigations, we take action.
 Generally, DOEE uses three enforcement tools: